tangled-beep/portfolio/README.md

 # portfolio
-A portfolio page to host CyberSecurity competencies.
+A portfolio page to host CyberSecurity competencies for tangled-beep.